tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 {{!I-D.ietf-tls-esni}} configuration, which can be used in protecting the end-to-end TLS handshake.

-This document specifies HTTP header fields that proxy servers may use to relay information retrieved from SVCB records from proxy servers to clients when using CONNECT or CONNECT-UDP.
+This document specifies HTTP header fields that proxy servers may use to relay information retrieved from SVCB records fr≈om proxy servers to clients when using CONNECT or CONNECT-UDP.

 ## Requirements